DrBenri/fkb-pro-theme/README.md

 **FKB Pro** is a highly modified, detailed, professional social theme, but still user-friendly. :rocket:

 [**See the theme discussion here on Discourse**](https://meta.discourse.org/t/fkb-pro-social-theme/234323/1)

+#This is customizer for Dr.benri community
+Search *overider* for updated code.